-- 1.14.
-The focus of the IPA will be to provide evidence throughout the implementation of MHHS to the SRO, the PMO, the Programme Steering Group and ultimately to Ofgem, to support key decision points, milestones and quality gates in the programme and to assure that the information the programme is being provided by the relevant organisations is accurate, timely and complete, although the IPA will not be assuring each individual MHHS Participant as a matter of course. - 1.15.
+- Ofgem.
+This evidence will support key decision points, milestones and quality gates in the programme, ensuring provided by the relevant organisations is accurate, timely and complete.
+However, the IPA will not be assuring each individual MHHS Participant as a matter of course. - 1.15.
 The IPA may also be called on from time to time, to provide independent advice on matters arising which could impact on the delivery of the Programme.
 Whilst Ofgem will contract with the assurance provider, the SRO will be responsible for contract management and shall instruct the assurance provider in accordance with reasonable requests for assurance reports from the Programme Steering Group. - 1.16.
 All MHHS Participants are required to submit relevant information to the IPA when asked, and to take such reasonable steps as the IPA recommends, including any re-assurance which is recommended. - 1.17.
 All MHHS Participants must also undertake their own internal assurance which may or may not be performed by an independent assurer.
 Amongst other things, MHHS Participants may be required to provide statements (signed by a board director) of readiness which are required at relevant milestones. - 1.18.
 The role of the IPA will not be to repeat the assurance activities of the individual organisations, the System Integrator or the Programme Party Coordinator.
 The IPA should look at each organisation in sufficient depth to be able to provide insight into the delivery of parties' obligations in respect of the programme, but may regard an individual organisation's assurance reports, or reports from the SI or PPC as relevant evidence.
 Specifically, the IPA will not be individually assuring the activities of each energy supplier, supplier agent or Licensed Distribution System Operator.
 Where party self-assessment is used the IPA will provide assurance that the self-assessment reporting is robust and reliable.
 Where the IPA identifies any risks or concerns, the IPA should work with the relevant organisation to identify recommendations to address those risks and concerns. - 1.19.
 The IPA will work closely with each of the central programme parties, including Elexon as the BSC system provider and DCC, as well as the SRO, PMO, SI and PPC to ensure that all central programme documentation and plans are developed in accordance with programme principles around timeliness, transparency and consultation, and meet quality requirements.